-Options in this section are defined in the Annex of the Application object, as follows:
+Options in this section are defined in the annex of the Application object, as follows:

-- in Genesys Administrator-Application object > Options tab > Advanced View (Annex) - in Configuration Manager- Application object > Properties dialog box > Annex tab heartbeat-period
+- in Genesys Administrator-Application object > Options tab > Advanced View (Annex) - in Configuration Manager-Application object > Properties dialog box > Annex tab hangup-restart

 Warning!
-Use the three options in this section (heartbeat-period, heartbeat-period-thread-class-<n>, and hangup-restart) with great care, and only with those applications of which support for this functionality has been announced.
+Use the options in this section with great care, and only with those applications for which support for this functionality has been announced.
 Failure to use these options properly could result in unexpected behavior, from ignoring the options to an unexpected restart of the application.